williambl/tsidp/README.md

 Feel free to open an issue if you have any questions or problems, or even better, fork the repo and open a PR with a fix ;)

+## TODO

+- [ ] Save the current newest version in cache.
+If there wasn't a new release, don't rebuild.
+      -> If this is implemented, daily checks could be implemented!